 The final set of excursions for the 2017 season were slated for Memorial Day weekend in Roanoke.
 Two trips a day Saturday and Sunday.
 East to Lynchburg in the mornings and west to Walton in the afternoons, with Monday being morning and afternoon turns to Walton.
 With no northern Virginia trips this year, and an uncertain future for the 'J', it was a do or die situation to travel to the Alamo and right a wrong 23 years later.
 I flew into Louisville, KY and my friend, Chris Campbell picked me up.
 On Friday May 26th, we struck out for Roanoke.
 Arriving late that evening, we immediately beelined it to where 611 was tied down.
 Over the past couple years, we had become friends with some of the crew members.
 They obliged us to visit with them and take photos.
 To quote W.J.
 Walker; "Hours were spent with that engine, trying to assimilate its every detail."
 Saturday morning found us at one of the Holiest of Holy places on N&W; Blue Ridge grade at the Blue Ridge Parkway overpass.
 The bridge was quite crowded as one would expect.
 We set up ground level at the crossing below.
 To say that seeing 611 make short work of one of the very grades she was designed to overcome, was nothing short of religious, is an understatement.
 The sound, smell, and awe as I was bathed in a coal cinder baptism was all that one could yearn for.

 Monday afternoon rolled around.
 Chasing two trips a day for the past two and a half days was taking its toll on us.
 We were exhausted from little sleep.
-6AM wake ups, late night visits to the engine and processing photos from the day's chases at 2AM was brutal.
+6AM wake ups, late night visits to the engine and processing photos from the day's chases at 2AM made for a long day.
 But, knowing the gravity of the situation, we forged ahead.
 We had seats in the first dome car after the power car.
 This would provide excellent views of 611 working west up the 1.3% ruling grade from Elliston to Christiansburg.
 The excursions of recent years were not like the '80's and '90's.
 There were no "Dutch" doors to be found.
 Hanging out of vestibules was a liability that no one wanted to undertake.
 The dome was crowded and stuffed as the consist was short one dome car and we found ourselves in an airline type seating situation.
 It was not comfortable by any stretch of the imagination.
 I reached out to one of the crew members and jokingly said that we would move to the tool car to make room for others in the dome.
 My request was responded to with "come on."
 Was he kidding?
 Was this reality?

 Chris and I made our way to the tool car.
 The large doors on this former N&W baggage car, were wide open, with a chest high gate providing a front row seat to the show.
 The sights, sounds, and smells were now no more 50 feet in front of us.
 We made small talk with our friends and nervously anticipated being able to stick our heads out the door and eat cinders as in the old days.
 Engineer Scott Lindsay latched the throttle out passing iconic Shaffers Crossing and the mighty 'J' accelerated with a vengeance, as if she were powering the "Pocahontas" once again circa 1957.
 The trip to Walton was surreal.
 Famed author ("N&W: Giant of Steam" 1980, revised 2005) "Bud" Jeffries was on hand as was American Freedom Train legend, Ross Rowland.